Field Notes

 Why Visit

-Even without buying the canon for a second, Shingo offers something useful to an actual traveler: a strange local story, a recognizable place tied to that story, and a northern rural setting that feels very different from more polished tourist routes.
+Even if you don't buy the legend for a second, Shingo offers something useful to an actual traveler: a strange local story, a recognizable place tied to that story, and a northern rural setting that feels very different from more polished tourist routes.

 Visitor Value